Glossary

 Object

-As used by this Railroad Diagram Generator, an Object is the identifier used to describe how its Properties (children) will be presented.
+As used by this Railroad Diagram Generator, an Object identifies how its Properties will be presented.

 Example